What is Local Council Tax Support (CTS)

-There has been no change to the LCTS Pension Age scheme.
+There has been no change to the CTS Pension Age scheme.

 If your claim is successful, the appropriate level of discount is applied directly to your Council Tax account, which reduces the amount you have to pay.

-Go to the Make a claim page if you want to apply.
+Go to the Claiming Council Tax Support page if you want to apply.

 Here is a summary of the main changes to the scheme for Working-age applicants only:-

 - CTS discounts will be made at either 70%, 55%, 40% or 25% of your Council Tax charge and will not exceed £33.13 per week (Band C property)